artcom/artcom.github.io/_drafts/interactive_maps_with_react_and_mapbox.md

 ---

 # Introduction
 For the [Bird Observatory Center in Skagen](http://www.skagenfuglestation.dk/) we needed to build interactive map applications for touchscreens.
-Because our framework of choice for this project was React we wanted to find a way to create our map applications with React components.
+So we' ve decided to use vector rendered maps to achieve smooth and seamless transitions between user interactions like panning and zooming.
+Because our framework of choice for this project was [React](https://facebook.github.io/react/) we wanted to find a way to create our map applications with React components.
 This post gives a survey of our solution how to wrap the [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) Api with React.
+We presume some previous knowledge about React, ES6 and Mapbox GL JS.

+For hosting vector tiles we use [tileserver-gl](https://github.com/klokantech/tileserver-gl).
+You can get free free vector tiles for non-commercial use from [OpenMapTiles](https://openmaptiles.com/).

+Mapbox GL JS requires a map style to know what to render in which appearance from which sources.
+A map style generally is a set of sources and layers.
+It can be edited and exported by [Maputnik](http://maputnik.com/editor/) or [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).
+If you want to use self hosted tiles, glyphs or fonts you have to provide the corresponding urls manually.

 # React Integration
 The idea is to render a map as a React component and to render features as child components as follows.